 How to Become a Licensed Counselor in Wyoming

-Bright young individuals interested in helping people in the state of Wyoming should consider the counseling field, as it’s one of the fastest growing careers in the state.
-Estimated to increase by 37 percent through the year 2021 according to the Wyoming Department of Workforce Services, counseling jobs within the state of Wyoming enable professionals to reach out and make a positive impact on the lives of men, women and children.
+Individuals interested in helping people and making a difference in the state of Wyoming should consider the professional field of counseling, as it’s one of the fastest growing careers in the state.
+With employment projected to increase by 37 percent through the year 2021 according to the Wyoming Department of Workforce Services, counseling jobs within the state of Wyoming enable professionals to reach out and make a positive impact on the lives of men, women, and children.
 Becoming a counselor in Wyoming is not only very rewarding, but it can be very lucrative as well.

 In order to have a solid foundation to pull from when counseling patients, professional counselors need a great education and some work experience before becoming licensed.
-They will also be required to pass one of the state accepted examinations (mentioned below) which gauges their level of knowledge and skill on counseling topics and information.
+They will also be required to pass one of the examinations administered by the State (mentioned below) which gauges their level of knowledge and skill on counseling topics and information.

 |Education Requirements||Education Length||Available Programs|

 |Undergraduate Work||Earn a Bachelor's Degree in Counseling||4 Years||Online or Campus|

 |Graduate Work||Earn a Master's Degree in Counseling||5-6 Years||Online or Campus|